Executive leadership Executive leadership

 Key Account Manager, Remy Cointreau

-Since the moment she walked on the University of Miami campus, Astin Hayes has worked to push the agenda for Black student life through United Black Students, Delta Sigma Theta, Yellow Rose Society, Hurricane Productions, and a host of other activities and organizations.
+Since the moment she walked onto the University of Miami campus, Astin Hayes has worked to push the agenda for Black student life through United Black Students, Delta Sigma Theta, Yellow Rose Society, Hurricane Productions, and a host of other activities and organizations.
 This motivation did not end once she graduated.
-Astin returns every year for Homecoming and graduations, gives back to the University, and stays abreast of University news.
-Astin has served as the UMBAS secretary for the last two years, working alongside other board members to build a strong foundation for UMBAS.
+Astin returns yearly for Homecoming and graduations, gives back to the University, and stays abreast of university news.
+Astin has served on the board for the last four years.
+Working alongside other board members to build a strong foundation for the black alumni society.

 Vice President